nexosstudio/CRAFTLAND_STUDIO_RESOURCES/Assets/extra/Banner IDs.md

 29. ** 910000028 ** -Esports Championship Banner
 30. ** 910000029 ** -Limited Edition Banner
 31. ** 910000030 ** -Exclusive Event Banner

----

-### Usage

-- These banners can be used as player profile decorations.
-- They may be featured in events, competitions, and special occasions.
-- Each banner has a unique identifier for easy reference and application.